Johanneshilmer/cybersecurity-journey/README.md

 Welcome to my personal cybersecurity learning repo!
 I'm documenting my progress as I work toward becoming a **SOC Analyst**.
+**Unfortunately, all notes will be in Swedish because then I will learn more effectively**.

 ## 📚 Active Learning